 If you are working with any material that contains volatile chemicals, solvents, lacquers, or other flammable materials, you’ll want to invest in an air mixer.
 Air mixers use compressed air to power the propeller, so you don’t have any risk of ignition due to an electrical spark.
 To learn more about selecting an air mixer, visit the Air Mixer Buyers Guide Page.

 If you’re not working with a flammable material, an electric mixer is right for you.
-Our electric mixers each have a completely enclosed non-ventilated motor to keep dust and fumes out, resulting in a longer service life.
-Electric stirrers allow for easy regulation of the mixing speed and all models include overload protection and an enclosed control box that guard components from splashes or spills.
-This guide will show you what to look for when selecting an electric mixer.
+Our light duty and heavy duty electric mixers each have a completely enclosed non-ventilated motor to keep dust and fumes out, resulting in a longer service life.
+Electric drum stirrers allow for easy regulation of the mixing speed and all models include overload protection and an enclosed control box that guard components from splashes or spills.
+This guide will show you what to look for when selecting an industrial electric mixer or electric whisk.

 What are the properties of the material you’re mixing?